 One of the hardest parts of parenthood is sleep.
 From sleepless newborn nights to toddler tantrums, it can be a challenge for your little one to get a solid night’s sleep!
 No matter what age and stage your child is at, here are our top 6 tips for parents seeking to help establish better bedtime practices in their family!

 The first thing parents should keep in mind is how much sleep children actually need.
 While adults can function on 7-9 hours of sleep, growing children need much more!
 Sleep is important for memory and cognition, mood, and physical growth.
-Most infants 4 to 12 months old need 12-16 hours of sleep during each 24 period (including naps), and toddlers 12 to 24 months need 11-14 hours (including naps).
+Most infants 4 to 12 months old need 12-16 hours of sleep during every 24 periods (including naps), and toddlers 12 to 24 months need 11-14 hours (including naps).
 Preschoolers need a little bit less - 10-13 hours - and they may drop their nap at this age.

 So, how can parents help their children sleep better?